100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Tue-Thu, Sun: 4-11 p.m.; Fri, Sat: 4 p.m.-12 a.m.

 Orh Gao (‘black dog’ or stout in Hokkien lingo) shares its premises with a Killiney Kopitiam franchise.
 If you’re so inclined, you can have your beer with kaya toast and eggs when their hours overlap.
 After that, the kitchen makes prawn paste chicken, sambal stingray and other Asian-inspired dishes.
-300-ml servings and US pints are available from the 12 taps, and the choices are supplemented by bottles in the fridge.
+300-ml servings and US pints are available from the 12 taps, supplemented by bottles in the fridge.

 Pint of beer in a glass at Orh Gao Taproom bar